 - Diabetes: A person has diabetes when two diagnostic tests done on different days show that the blood glucose level is high

-You’ll work with your practitioner or a diabetes specialist and possibly a nutritionist to come up with a plan to manage your condition.
+What happens if you have gestational diabetes?You’ll work with your practitioner or a diabetes specialist and possibly a nutritionist to come up with a plan to manage your condition.
 Your condition should only last as long as your pregnancy — but a small number of women who develop diabetes during pregnancy still have it after delivery, so you’ll have to take another glucose test after six weeks postpartum

 Please note: The information provided on this website is not intended to and do not constitute professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.